 - 1. Students must abide by their class schedules and stay on assigned shop tasks as directed by their instructor. - 2.
 No student is to bring a backpack, book bag, or lunch box into the shop areas.
 These items must remain in the classroom. - 3.
 Students are required to remain quiet, orderly, and attentive in class and shop. - 4.
 Parking at the College is only permitted in designated areas.
-Student cars must be registered and properly identified. - 5.
-Students may only eat, drink, and smoke in designated areas.
-Cigarettes, candy, gum and tobacco are not permitted in the shop or classrooms. - 6.
+Student cars must be registered and properly identified. - Students may only eat, drink, vape and smoke in designated areas.
+Cigarettes, candy, gum, e-cigs and tobacco are not permitted in the shop or classrooms. - 6.
 School issued safety goggles with side panels and protective equipment must be worn in the school. - 7.
-Once class has started, no student may leave the building without permission, unless on a scheduled break.

-- 8. No student may operate school equipment without permission, including: hoists, lifts, engines, or specialized equipment. - 9.
+Once class has started, no student may leave the building without permission, unless on a scheduled break. - 8.
+No student may operate school equipment without permission, including: hoists, lifts, engines, or specialized equipment. - 9.
 ALL injuries, no matter how minor, must be reported to the student's instructor.
-An incident/ accident report must be completed.
+An incident/ accident report must be completed. - 10.
+Cell phones and other portable electronic devices must be turned "OFF" during class time to minimize classroom disruptions and protect the integrity of testtaking situations.
+Exceptions to this policy will be made for faculty-initiated technology and for emergency personnel who are on call, such as police, fire, or EMS.
+These emergency personnel must notify their faculty member of their need for such devices at beginning of the module and the provide documentation verifying their occupation.
+In the event that a student is emergency personnel and is om-call during the test leaves the classroom and returns to the classroom, the student may not complete the examination.
+In these cases, the faculty member will make arrangements for retesting.
+Cell phones must also be turned "OFF" in the shop areas as they could be a distraction that could impair a student's ability to perform tasks safely.